Can a happy relationship save your life?

 Here’s a summary of the tips for improving your relationship connection that I shared on this program:

-- Create rituals of connection – hug each other stomach to stomach when you come home from work and hold your embrace for 3 long breaths.
+- Create rituals of connection – hug each other from stomach to stomach when you come home from work and hold your embrace for 3 long breaths.
 You should feel your partner relax as they start to let go of the stress of the day.

 - 15-30 second kiss – kiss your partner for 15-30 seconds a day